Air Vietnam

-Active from 1951 to 1975, Air Viet Nam (Air VN) (Hãng Hàng không Việt Nam) was South Vietnam's first commercial air carrier, headquartered in District 1, Saigon (now Ho Chi Minh City).
-Established under a decree by Chief of State Bảo Đại, the airline flew over two million passengers, throughout the Vietnam War, and until its collapse due to the Fall of Saigon.
-It was Vietnam's first commercial airline.
+Active from 1951 to 1975, Air Vietnam (Hãng Hàng không Việt Nam) was Vietnam's first commercial air carrier, headquartered in District 1, Saigon (now Ho Chi Minh City).
+Established under a decree by Chief of State Bảo Đại, the airline operated as a state company of the State of Vietnam and later the Republic of Vietnam (South Vietnam).
+It flew over two million passengers, throughout the Vietnam War, and until its collapse due to the Fall of Saigon.